 A 4×4 is the most fun option to get around Milos in.
 However, at around €40 a day, it’s an expensive one.
 Also, during the high season, you’ll need an advance reservation to rent one of these bad boys.
 I prefer not to rent mopeds or 4x4s as I appreciate my shade and AC while getting around Milos.

 The last option is a rental car.
-To rent a car in Greece you need a standard International driver’s license (A valid US license works).
+To rent a car in Greece, you need a standard International driver’s license (A valid US license works).
 If your license is not in English or Greek, have a translation just in case.
 You also should be prepared to hand over your passport.
-Also, depending on where you are trying to rent an International Drivers Permit may be mandatory.
+Also, depending on where you are trying to rent, an International driver’s permit may be mandatory.
 We couldn’t find a rental agency that would rent us a car without an IDP.

 We’ve rented a car in Greece without an IDP and had places in Greece require that we have an IDP, so it’s all dependent on the car rental agency.
-If you are from North America, Australia, or outside the EU, it’s best that you arrive in Greece with an IDP just to be safe.
+If you are from North America, Australia, or outside the EU, you should arrive in Greece with an IDP just to be safe.
 If you get in an accident or are pulled over without an IDP, you may be subject to a steep fine in the EU.

 Where to Stay in Milos?

 There are so many options for accommodation around Milos it may make your head spin when booking.
 Here are a few great Milos accommodation options.